thewizardplusplus/gravity-duel/README.md

 ![](docs/screenshot.png)

+2D puzzle game for Android inspired by various shoot 'em up games reduced to a duel of two players and combined with gravity effects (but only for impulses).

 _**Disclaimer:** this game was written directly on an Android smartphone with the [QLua](https://play.google.com/store/apps/details?id=com.quseit.qlua5pro2) IDE and the [LÖVE for Android](https://play.google.com/store/apps/details?id=org.love2d.android) app._

 ## Building